How to use App Connect with HTTP

 {"Accept": "application/json", "Content-Type":"application/json"}), click Map to object and then enter the JSON.

-If you've already defined one or more property fields under the Request headers heading, but would prefer to use JSON instead, you must delete those properties and then click Map to object to display a Request headers field that you can type into.
+If you already defined one or more property fields under the Request headers heading, but prefer to use JSON, delete the properties then click Map to object to display a Request headers field that you can type into.

-- To specify request headers as data properties:
+- To specify request headers as data properties, complete the following steps.

 - Optionally implement your own error handling within the flow by indicating whether the flow

-should continue if something unexpected occurs.
-Set Continue flow (non-2xx)
+continues if something unexpected occurs.
+Set Continue flow (non-2xx) to

 trueto continue running the flow if a status code other than 2xx (Success) is returned by the HTTP call.